-Heartwarming Stories of True Friendship | Reader's Digest
+22 Heartwarming Stories of True Friendship That Will Make You Call Your Bestie

 My best friend in college taught me spontaneity.
 One day Christie persuaded me to run around campus dressed in battle armor and wielding a cardboard sword, all while laughing maniacally.
 People stared at us, but we had too much fun to care.
 Caroline Samuels, Logan, Utah

 I was having a horrible day dealing with job and divorce stress, and my friend Anna brought me ice cream.
 Just having her show up to listen to me whine was exactly what I needed.
-Tracy Clark, Lakeville, Minnesota

-Reader's Digest MagazineIn my senior year of high school, my mother passed away.
-Dad, who lived in Seattle, wanted me to live with him.
-But my friend Joy invited me to stay with her and her father until I graduated.
-Joy’s mother had passed away a few years earlier, so Joy understood my terrible loss and depression.
-Because of her generosity, I was able to complete my last year of high school with all my friends, affording me a bit of normalcy.
-Lorraine Morrow, Bonney Lake, Washington

-Reader's Digest MagazineI came down with a horrible stomach bug when my husband was out of town.
-My best friend showed up with saltines, Sprite, essential oils, and—the best part—her Netflix password.
-Meghan Simecek, Friendswood, Texas
+Tracy Clark, Lakeville, Minnesota.
+If you want to show your friend how much they mean to you, get them one of these best friend gifts.